IRCAD/trusted_code_nsd/README.md

    Run the command:

    ```
-   python src/trusted_datapaer_ds/segmentation/U_or_V_Net_training.py  --config_path configs/ctsegconfig.yml
+   python src/trusted_datapaper_ds/segmentation/U_or_V_Net_training.py  --config_path configs/ctsegconfig.yml
    ```

 ### 12. 3D UNet or VNet inference

    In the file configs/ctsegconfig.yml, set properly the values of:
    - trained_models_location, where your training folders are located
-   - list_segmodels and list_training_target, depending on what you want to infer
+   - list_UVnetmodels and list_training_target, depending on what you want to infer
    - mask_seglocation, where the outputs masks in the original size are save by model and training target

    Run the command:
    ```
-   python src/trusted_datapaer_ds/segmentation/U_or_V_Net_inference.py  --config_path configs/ctsegconfig.yml
+   python src/trusted_datapaper_ds/segmentation/U_or_V_Net_inference.py  --config_path configs/ctsegconfig.yml
    ```
+   The outputs of these inferences have their original sizes

 ### 13. nnUNet or CoTr models training

    - Manually create a specific folder to train the model: ~/MedSeg/CT_DATA
    - Create 4 subfolders in ~/MedSeg/CT_DATA, named:
-      USimg_128_t, USmask_a1_128, USmask_a2_128 and USmask_mf_128,
+      CTUSimg_128_t, CTmask_a1_128, CTmask_a2_128 and CTmask_mf_128,
       containing respectively the resized images, resized masks from annotator1, resized masks from annotator2 and resized ground-truth masks
    - In the folder src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/dataset, there is four .yml to set properly depending on what you want to train.
 Particularly, set the values of:
-      . path.pth
+      - path.pth
-      . cv
+      - cv
    corresponding to what you want
-   - In the folder src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/training,, there is a single file "training_128_jz_v2.yaml" to set properly depending on how you want to train.
+   - In the folder src/trusted_datapaper_ds/segmentation/nnunet_cotr/configs/training, there is a single file "training_128_jz_v2.yaml" to set properly depending on how you want to train.
 Particularly, set the values of:
-      . only_val and checkpoint.load to False, to launch a training . pth, to set the training results location
+      - only_val and checkpoint.load to False, to launch a training
+      - pth, to set the training results location (Remember the change it if you change the data modality)
+   - **Important note about only_val and checkpoint.load:**
+      - when only_val==False and checkpoint.load==False , a new training is launched
+      - when only_val==False and checkpoint.load==True , the last training continues using the "latest.pt", if it exists
+      - when only_val==True, the evaluation in run using the "best.pt" if it exists

    Run the command: